CLOCC’s 15th Anniversary

 To commemorate our 15 years together, we are building our very own virtual “Childhood Obesity Prevention Hall of Fame.”
 We invite CLOCC partners to help cultivate a list of the 15 things that have had the greatest impact on our field and our work over the last 15 years.

 To contribute a candidate for the Hall of Fame, find or create a photo or visual representation of your submission and post it to CLOCC’s facebook page with a brief description.
 You can also tweet contribution using the hashtag #CLOCCat15.
-Each month, we will ask visitors to CLOCC’s facebook page to vote for their favorites using the “like” feature..
-The photo with the most likes in the gallery at the end of each month will be inducted into our Childhood Obesity Prevention Hall of Fame.
+At the end of the year, we’ll invite the entire network to vote on the final inductees into our Childhood Obesity Prevention Hall of Fame.
 The final Hall of Fame will be unveiled at CLOCC’s December Quarterly Meeting.

 15 for the Future!